joelparkerhenderson/wordbooks/pages/the-project-management-book-of-knowledge/index.md

 Each knowledge area covers a set of processes that are used to manage a project.
 For example, time management covers processes for developing a project schedule, monitoring project progress, and managing changes to the schedule.

-The PMBOK also outlines the five process groups of project management:
+The PMBOK outlines five process groups of project management:

 * Initiating
 * Planning